ricgu8086/CarND-Path-Planning-Project/writeup_report.md

 #### 5. The car stays in its lane, except for the time between changing lanes.

 As long as there is no a lane changing maneuver, the car will remain in the same d coordinate (Frenet space).
-When it reach the time to lane changing, it does the maneuver very smooth while limiting the time used for it to be below a reasonable threshold below the 3 seconds specified in the rubric.
+When it reach the time to lane changing, it does the maneuver very smooth while limiting the time used for it to be below a reasonable threshold under the 3 seconds specified in the rubric.

 #### 6. The car is able to change lanes